mmichellesvv/Anylang-Excel-Translation-Tool/README.md

 ## Usage

+1. Download the translate_excel.py file.
+Place it along with aimed .xlsx file in the same folder.
+Open a terminal and navigate to this folder.
-Run the translation script from the command line as follows:
+2. Run the translation script from the command line as follows:
 ```bash
 python translate_excel.py [from_lang] [to_lang]
 ```